seanpm2001/Android-x64/OldVersions/Android-x64_REPOLIST/README.txt

 //// 08: LiveCD (Docs)
 //// 09: LiveCD compilation (Source)
 //// 10: LiveCD compilation (Docs)

+//// Confirmed to exist counter is for tracking repository links that are
+//// functional (and don't return 404)

 //// Android x64 Project core (1)